lkumle/onlineVRtoolbox_tutorials/index.md

 # Running Virtual Reality Experiments Online: A Brief Introduction and Tutorial

-How to use this resource:
+**Authors:** Levi Kumle, Alfie Brazier, Joel Kovoor, Johannes Keil, Anna C. Nobre & Dejan Draschkow

+## Overview
+This website hosts step-by-step practical Notebooks accompanying the tutorial "Running Virtual Reality Experiments Online: A Brief Introduction and Tutorial" and the [onlineVR-toolbox](https://github.com/lkumle/onlineVR-toolbox).

+The aim of these Notebooks and the onlineVR-toolbox is to provide a preimplemented solution for a core challenge of online data collection with VR: Implementing data transfer functionalities.
+Here, we present a minimal pipeline that implements communication between a Unity task and a web application, enabling the VR task to send and retrieve data through the internet.

+We recommend starting with reading the main tutorial paper for a high-level overview of the challenges of collecting data online for VR experiments.

+Here, we present three Notebooks, each tackling a discrete part of the pipline:
+1. Notebook 1: Implementing data transfer functionalities within Unity
+2. Notebook 2: Setting up a web application that the Unity task can access
+3. Notebook 3: Using decryption to ensure data security

-- It is designed to replicate a minimal pipline that sends (encrypted) data from a unity task to a web server where we can download it and decrypt it.
+These Noteboks go hand-in-hand with the resources provided within the onlineVR-toolbox.
+That is, together, they are designed to replicate a minimal pipline that sends (encrypted) data from a unity task to a web server where we can download it and decrypt it.

-Using the Notebooks and tools provided in onineVR-toolbox this leads you through all the steps.

-Notebooks available:
-1. Server
-2. Encryption
-3. Unity

-# Requirements
+## Requirements

-Quickstart:
+F

-This does not require uploading on steam.
+Following the Notebooks does not require you to have your own Unity task ready This does not require uploading on steam.
 ALso does not require packaging task as a build.

 If you want to follow along, you will need Unity installed.
 We also assume a basic understanding of Unity and C# and python programming.
 However, none of the steps requrire you to do any coding.
 ALl code is pre-implemented and we go through the steps of how to configure this.

-# Quickstart:
+## Getting started:
 - download materias here: https://github.com/lkumle/onlineVR-toolbox